 The Company has one class of common shares which carry no right to fixed income.
-No movement in the capital stock of the Company in 2020 and 2019 reporting periods.
-There were no shares of the Company reserved for issue under options and contracts for the sale of shares as at September 30, 2020 and 2019.
+No movement in the capital stock of the Company in the 3rd quarter of 2021 and 2020 reporting periods.
+There were no shares of the Company reserved for issue under options and contracts for the sale of shares as at September 30, 2021 and 2020.